department-of-veterans-affairs/vets-website/content/pages/ID-card-types/veteran-id-card.md

 - The image you’ve chosen to appear on the card meets the photo requirements

 After we’ve verified your eligibility, we’ll send you an email letting you know the status of your application.
 If you have an unknown or uncharacterized discharge status, your application will take more time to process while we verify your eligibility.
 (We may need to request your records from the National Personnel Records Center.)

-If you receive email from us that we need additional information or evidence to process your application, you’ll need to sign in to AccessVA and update your application with the additional information.
+If you receive an email from us asking for additional information or evidence to process your application, you’ll need to sign in to AccessVA and update your application with the information we request.
 <br>
-#### How can I check the status of my application?
+#### How do I check the status of my application after I've applied?
 You can sign in to your Vets.gov or AccessVA account to check the status of your VIC application.</br> [Sign in to your Vets.gov account](/vets.gov/).</br>
 [Sign in to your AccessVA account](https://preprod.access.va.gov/accessva/?cspSelectFor=vic).</br>

 #### How do I replace my Veteran ID Card if it’s lost or stolen?
-If your VIC is lost or stolen, please contact us at 1-877-222-VETS (<a href="tel:+18772228387">1-877-222-8387</a>), or send us an email at vic@va.gov to request a new card.
+To request a new card, please contact us at 1-877-222-VETS (<a href="tel:+18772228387">1-877-222-8387</a>).
+Or, <a href="mailto:mustardgas@vba.va.gov">email us at vic@va.gov</a>.

-#### What if I have questions or need help?
+#### What if I have questions or need help with my application?
-If you have any questions or need help, please send us an email at vic@va.gov.
+If you have any questions or need help, please send us an email. <a href="mailto:mustardgas@vba.va.gov">Email us at vic@va.gov</a>.

 #### Learn more about how the Veteran ID Card works